-The results of the study showed that the CBD-administered group had decreased blood pressure.
-CBD was also found to reduce the level of pleasantness that participants experienced after viewing tobacco imagery.
+CBD was found to reduce the level of pleasantness that participants experienced after viewing tobacco imagery.
 Tobacco imagery is a known trigger that initiates smoking.

 While the researchers concluded that tobacco cravings were not affected by CBD, the treatment did seem to reduce the pleasantness of cigarette cues which could help cigarette smokers decrease how much they smoke.

 One possible reason why CBD decreases the pleasantness of cigarette cues is through its actions on serotonin receptors.

 CBD has demonstrated an ability to increase levels of serotonin, a neurohormone that is closely linked to mood and reward pathways.
 CBD administration has been found to immediately increase levels of serotonin and other neurotransmitters.
 This increase in serotonin is thought to occur via CBD’s activation of the serotonin receptor ‘5-HT1A.’
 Other research has shown that anti-depressants, which increase serotonin, are also linked to smoking cessation.